 Our coffee carries the Seal of the Kona Coffee Farmers Association for 100% Kona Coffee.
 We are a certified Estate grower, meaning we only sell coffee from our farm.

 Estate Coffee is the product of one farm, unmixed with crops from other farms, and processed through to roast under the control of the estate farm.
 This produces a set of unique coffees, each with their own label, comparable to the different wines from the individual estates in the Napa Region of California, for example, as opposed to a generic wine from mixed grapes.

 Our Estate-grade is the top three bean sizes (Extra Fancy, Fancy and #1) all grown and processed here at Lions Gate.

 We roast several times a week and rarely ship coffee that is more than 3 days old.
 Fresh is good!

-Coffee roasting is an art, and our roaster, Suzanne, continuously watches the bean during the process to ensure that the color and consistency match the desired roast.
+Coffee roasting is an art, and we continuously watch the bean during the process to ensure that the color and consistency match the desired roast.
 Contrary to common sense, a dark roast is lighter and less caffeinated than a medium roast.
 This is because the roasting process removes some of the bean’s natural oils and acids, leaving a dark roast with a lighter flavor.
 Most coffee professionals recommend a medium roast for Kona as more bean, instead of roast, flavor comes through, but taste is highly subjective.
 Try your favorite today.